adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 These are the best scores I got from Lighthouse:

-:::figure back-of-your-hand/lighthouse-desktop.png Full marks on desktop in everything except for 93 for "Best practices".
+:::figure back-of-your-hand/lighthouse-desktop.png Full marks on desktop in everything except "Best practices" (93).
 This is due to map tile image sizes.
 :::

 :::figure back-of-your-hand/lighthouse-mobile.png Same as desktop except "Performance" is down to 96.